fbpx

 Secondly, my Instagram feed @the.gymnast.nutritionist is a great place for your gymnasts to learn and engage (and parents/coaches!).
 I receive a lot of questions and direct messages here, and when needed we schedule a free 20 min call with the gymnast/parent or coach to “take if off the ‘gram”.

-Lastly, for those with individual concerns, I offer 1:1 coaching in The Balanced Gymnast ®️ Program.
+Lastly, I offer 1:1 coaching in The Balanced Gymnast ®️ Program.
 This is a great way to get the customized support your gymnast needs to further her career.
-This nutrition coaching program is specifically for high-level gymnasts (level 8-10, elite, college) to help them reach their full potential and longevity in the sport.
-If you have a younger gymnast, please reach out as we have a different program for parents of younger gymnasts.
-The good news is that a lot of insurances work with both programs which is exciting!
+This nutrition coaching program is specifically for high-level gymnasts (level 5-10, elite, college) to help them reach their full potential and longevity in the sport.

 Hopefully you found this post super helpful!
 Fueling the gymnast is a big job that often includes a lot of nuance to help with proper timing and meeting the high energy demands of a high-level gymnast.